dan2105/FFAnalysis/docs/Tutorial.md

 ## 0.1 Clean the input data and create the metadata

-Before doing any analysis, we first need to handle the case where in the `TopCPToolkit` workflow no events passed the selections.
-In this case, `TopCPToolkit` will produce a file without any trees (this can happen for background samples or real collision data where our signature is not present).
+Before doing any analysis, we first need to handle the cases where in the `TopCPToolkit` workflow no events passed the selections.
+In those cases, `TopCPToolkit` will produce files without any trees (this can happen for background samples or real collision data where our signature is not present).
 To clean our datasets we use the `merge_empty_grid_files` script:

 <div style="background-color:rgb(255, 220, 220); padding: 15px; border-radius: 6px; border-left: 4px solid rgb(165, 19, 11);">
 <strong style="color:rgb(195, 46, 12);"></strong>